- Modules should be understood as learning subjects.

 - Level 1 AS-level is taught in the first year, it is an independent part of the program, including 4 modules;

 - Level 2 A2 is taught in the second year and includes 2 modules.

 Modules should be understood as learning subjects.

 The advantage of the program is that students are given an independent choice of subjects, according to which they pass the exams.
-Many in the first year study one subject, and the remaining three - for the next year.
+Many students study one subject in the first year, and the other three in the next year.

 One of the conditions for entering British universities is the positive results in three A-level subjects.
 The same requirement is made by many employers, taking graduates to work.

 Experts on British education unanimously acknowledge that, in comparison with other programs, A-level is more conducive to in-depth study of subjects.
 This is an intensive program, involving independent theoretical and practical exercises.

 A-level was recognized as the most appropriate program for the world's learning standards.
 Its results are recognized not only in the UK, but in all countries of the world as entrance examinations to higher educational institutions.

 Classes in the A-level program are a good start to further education, career building, professional and personal growth.
 Thanks to the application of university teaching methods, the program facilitates the adaptation of students in universities.